grpc/proposal/A43-sdk-authorization.md

   				"type": "object",
   				"properties": {
   					"paths": {
   						"description": "A list of paths to match for authorization.
-This" "is the fully qualified name in the form of \"/package.service/method\"."
+This is" "the fully qualified name in the form of \"/package.service/method\"."
   						  "The paths are ORed together, i.e., it matches if one of the" "paths matches."
   						  "This field supports Exact, Prefix, Suffix and Presence matches."